Our Patron Saint!

 And we can join Saint Therese in her mission and together, by living the "little way" of loving Jesus, we can help bring many more people to know and love Jesus too!
 Saint Therese said: "Pick up a pin for the love of Jesus and you may save a soul."
 Remember when Veronica told us about the great gift of "sanctifying grace" on her CK101 Page?
 Because we are baptized, we have God's very own life in our souls!
 Because we are connected to Jesus in this way, when we do something for love of Him, it is very powerful.
 We give our "little offerings" to Jesus, our Savior, and He takes them and unites them to His BIG offering on the Cross.
 That's why our gifts of love are so powerful and pleasing to Him.
 And that's what St. Therese wanted everyone to know.
 And Jesus sure seems to be answering her prayer to let her keep teaching us and helping us until the end of the world!

 I want to end our time together by telling you one of my favorite prayers.
-It's actually a prayer that Saint Therese prayed.
+It's actually a prayer that Saint Therese wrote.
 One of my friends gave me a prayer card with a picture of Saint Therese on the front and this prayer was on the back.
 When I wake up, the first thing I do is make the Sign of the Cross.
 Then I jump out of bed and kneel down and pray this prayer.
 I have it memorized so I don't need to read it off the card anymore.
 I really wanted to share it with you!
 It goes like this:

 Saint Therese's Morning Offering